-- · access to examination results affecting the distribution of results to candidates - the facilitation of post-results services
+- access to examination results affecting the distribution of results to candidates - · the facilitation of post-results services

+No other criteria identified.

-- In the event of EO extended absence, Head to appoint an acting Exams Officer as soon as possible, An Examinations Officer of another school can be requested to provide assistance. - Data Manager/ Head of IT to assist in tasks which involve SIMS and/or A2C - Line Manager for Exams to liaise with Data Manager over entries. - Line Manager for Exams, Curriculum Directors, Data Manager, to liaise over pre-exam administration. - Line Manager for Exams to ensure exam time issues and results process is understood by acting EO. - All procedures should be documented.
+In the event of EO extended absence, Head of Centre to appoint an acting Exams Officer as soon as possible, An Examinations Officer of another school in the MAT can be requested to provide assistance.

+The Data Manager/ Head of IT to assist in tasks which involve MIS and/or A2C

+Assistant Headteacher/Line Manager for Exams to liaise with Data Manager over entries.

+Assistant Headteacher/Line Manager for Exams, Curriculum Directors, Data Manager, to liaise over pre-exam administration.

+Assistant Headteacher/ Line Manager for Exams to ensure exam time issues and results process is understood by acting EO.

+All procedures should be documented.